hypeJunction/hypeGameMechanics/readme.md

 This plugin is governed by a set of 'rules' - conditions that describe an event when points should be awarded / deducted to the user
 A set of rules can be extended / modified via hooks and handlers Badges are described by 4 criteria:
-	* A minimum a number of points the user should have
+	* A minimum number of points the user should have
 	* Up to 10 rule definitions with a number of recurrences for each action
 	* A number of points a user should spend to uncover the badge
 	* Other badges that are required before a badge can be claimed